A Survey of Deep Graph Learning under Distribution Shifts: from Graph Out-of-Distribution Generalization to Adaptation

 \subsection{Model-Centric Approaches}

-Fine-tuning is a widely used approach to adapt a pre-trained model during the test time.
-However, effectively leveraging information from the pre-trained model presents challenges, which are generally addressed by the following two techniques:
+Fine-tuning is a prevalent method for adapting a pre-trained model during test time, as it allows the model to leverage knowledge learned from large-scale datasets.
+However, effectively utilizing information from the pre-trained model presents challenges, which are typically addressed through the following techniques.

-\textbf{Semi-supervised Fine-tuning.} In this technique, the model is usually pre-trained in an unsupervised way to encode more transferable and generalizable structural information.
-Subsequently, during fine-tuning, task-related and domain-specific information is incorporated.
+\textbf{Semi-supervised Fine-tuning.} This approach generally involves pre-training the model in an unsupervised manner to capture more transferable structural information.
+During fine-tuning, task-specific and domain-related information is incorporated to enhance adaptation.
 A notable challenge here is the scarcity of labels in the target graphs, which can lead to overfitting.
 To avoid negative transfer, both G-Adapter \cite{gui2024g} and AdapterGNN \cite{li2024adaptergnn} employ the parameter-efficient fine-tuning (PEFT) strategy that takes bottleneck structure to alleviate overfitting by reducing the size of the tunable parameter.
-Alternatively, GraphControl \cite{Zhu2023GraphControlAC} considers adaptively integrating the target information, incorporating two components: a frozen pre-trained model that takes the adjacency matrix as input and a trainable copy that takes node feature-based kernel matrix as input.
-The two components are connected through zero MLPs with expanding parameters, aiming to mitigate noise in target node features while gradually integrating downstream information into the pre-trained model.
-PROGRAM~\cite{sun2024program} builds robust connections between test data and prototypes with two key components: a prototype graph model that generates reliable pseudo-labels by leveraging relationships between prototypes and test data, and a robust self-training module that refines these pseudo-labels iteratively through consistency regularization.
+Alternatively, GraphControl \cite{Zhu2023GraphControlAC} introduces an adaptive mechanism for integrating target information.
+It consists of two components: a frozen pre-trained model that takes the adjacency matrix as input and a trainable copy that takes a node feature-based kernel matrix as input.
+These components are linked through zero MLPs with expanding parameters, designed to reduce noise in target node features while gradually incorporating downstream information into the pre-trained model.
+PROGRAM~\cite{sun2024program} builds robust connections between test data and prototypes with two key components: a prototype graph model that generates reliable pseudo-labels by leveraging relationships between prototypes and test data, and a robust self-training module that iteratively refines these pseudo-labels through consistency regularization.